Eladhi/VI-Glow/README.md

 Download an external dataset, i.e. [Places](http://places2.csail.mit.edu/download.html).

 This implementation uses `torchvision.datasets.ImageFolder`.
-Therefore, the images should be arranges as follows:
+Therefore, the images should be arranged as follows:

 ```
 +-- <dataset_folder>